-Orchids form one of the largest families in the plant kingdom with more than 35,000 botanical species distributed in all latitudes, except for the desert regions and the poles.
+Orchids comprise one of the largest families found in the plant kingdom with more than 35,000 recognized botanical species.
+Orchids are found throughout the world, except for Antarctica.
+Most orchid species grow in tropical forests, but others can be found in semi-desert regions, near the seashore and in the tundra.
 Their size varies from five millimeters to five meters.
-Most of cultivated orchids come from the tropics and subtropics around the globe.

-In many sympodials there is a swelling at the base of the stem called pseudobulb, which serves as a reservoir by accumulating water and food in anticipation of periods of rest.
-The shape of pseudobulbs can vary according to genera and species, from ovoid to elongated.
+In many sympodials, there is a swelling at the base of the stem which is called a pseudobulb.
+It serves as a storage organ by accumulating water and food in anticipation of rest periods.
+The shape of the pseudobulb varies according to genera and species, from ovoid to elongated.

-Most orchid species flower once a year, with flowers that can vary in longevity between species and hybrids.
-The onset of flowering is linked to one or more combined factors (light intensity, temperature as well as the photoperiod).
+Most orchids flower once a year, and the duration of the bloom varies between species and hybrids.
+The initiation of flower spikes is linked to one or more factors (light intensity, temperature, as well as the photoperiod).

-Flowers use the most ingenious means to lure pollinators, by imitation, chemical or visual seduction, or by provocation.
-The flowers of the orchid are composed of three sepals and three petals, one of which is modified into a lip.
+Flowers use the most ingenious ways to lure their pollinators: by imitation, chemical or visual seduction, or by provocation.
+Orchid flowers are composed of three sepals and three petals, one of which is modified into a lip.
 This is often curled and colored to attract pollinators to the stamens and pistil, which are fused into an organ called a column.
-It is this structure that characterizes orchids.
+The column is a unique feature of orchids.